Skip to main content

 In the Media

-Acclaimed YA author Torrey Maldonado ’96 spoke to School Library Journal about his new picture book and how his childhood in NYC inspires his work.
+YA author Torrey Maldonado ’96 was interviewed for Publishers Weekly, where he spoke about his debut picture book, Just Right, and how his childhood inspired this story.

 Go to